aureus123/catalogs/jeha3/paper.md

 - *Uranometría Argentina* (UA): This is a catalog of ~8,500 bright stars down to 7th magnitude for epoch 1875.0 done at the Observatorio Nacional Argentino under the management of B. A. Gould.
 It covers all the southern sky and 10 degrees of the northern one.
 It contains Bayer and Flamsteed designations and references to BD, Lacaille, Lalande, Taylor, Oeltzen-Argelander South, Yarnall (2nd Ed.) and Weisse among others.
 More info in Chapter 5 of [7].
 The digital version is available with code V/135A in Vizier.

 - *Argentine General Catalog* / *Catálogo General Argentino* (GC): A catalog of ~32,000 stars down to approximately magnitude 9 for epoch 1875.0, published in 1886 as part of the *Resultados del Observatorio Nacional Argentino* series under the direction of B. A. Gould.
 It fairly covers the southern sky.
 More info in Chapter 6 of [7].
-Although the printed version contains cross-identifications to other catalogs, unfortunately this information were not added in the digital catalog.
+Although the printed version contains cross-identifications to other catalogs, unfortunately this information was not added in the digital catalog.

-- *Segundo Catálogo General Argentino* (G2): A catalog of ~5,800 stars for epoch 1900.0, compiled at the Observatorio Nacional Argentino under the direction of J. M. Thome.
-It covers the southern sky, but the coverage is irregular.
-More info in Chapter 17 of [7].

 - *Histoire Céleste Française* (Lal): A catalog of ~47,000 stars down to approximately magnitude 9, with positions reduced to epoch 1800.0.
 Observations were made at the Paris Observatory by J. J. de Lalande during the late 18th century; the standard reduced edition was published by F. Baily in 1847.
 It covers roughly declinations −30° to the north pole.
 See [16].

 - *Cape Catalogue of 12,441 Stars* (St): A catalog of ~12,000 stars for epoch 1880.0, observed at the Royal Observatory, Cape of Good Hope, by E. J. Stone, and published in 1881.
 It covers the sky accessible from the Cape of Good Hope, from approximately declination +50° to the south pole, although it is focused on the southern sky.
 In this work, it is also used when Lacaille (L) designations are found, since this catalog fairly covers Lacaille's stars and has better precision.
-Digital version contains cross-identifications to older catalogs although this information were not exploited in this work.
+Digital version contains cross-identifications to older catalogs although this information was not exploited in this work.

 - *Katalog der Argelander'schen Zonen* (W): A catalog of ~18,000 stars for epoch 1850.0 covering declinations −15° to −31°, based on F. W. A. Argelander's zone observations reduced by E. Weiss at the Vienna Observatory.
 In this work, it is also used when Oeltzen-Argelander South (OA) designations are found, since this catalog covers most of OA's stars and the latter is not available in digital form.
 See [16] for more info about OA catalog.